-- 1. Learn more about the Bureau of Oral and Health Delivery Systems and the importance of rural health care access by visiting www.idph.state.ia.us/OHDS/RuralHealthPrimaryCare.aspx. - 2.
-Take part in rural health and local community planning for health services. - 3.
-Live a healthful life, get preventive heatlh screenings, exercise and eat nutritiously to stay well.
+- 1. Learn more about the Bureau of Oral and Health Delivery Systems and the importance of rural health care access by visiting http://idph.iowa.gov/ohds/rural-health-primary-care. - 2.
+Take part in local community health assessment and planning. - 3.
+Live a healthful life, get preventive heatlh screenings, exercise, and eat nutritiously to stay well.